econdepe/capturetheether/Warmup/DeployChallenge.md

-# DEPLOY A CONTRACT CHALLENGE
+# CHALLENGE : DEPLOY A CONTRACT

 The idea of this challenge is to test that you know how to deploy a contract.
 We'll do that with Remix and Metamask.